Skip to main content

 Overview

 The Products/Services offered by your company, and pricing for those Products/Services, can be added to Pipeliner allowing your team to select the products, quantities, and pricing for their prospective sales (Opportunities) and even add specific custom information against each selected Product.
-Pipeliner can then sum the value of the Products selected and update the total value of the Opportunity in question (if you choose to).
+Pipeliner can then sum the value and quantities of the Products selected and update the total value of the Opportunity in question (if you choose to).

 In most businesses, the pricing of products will change from one period to another (e.g. from one year to the next).
 So, although you may have won deals where the pricing was set at a specific amount last year, during this year, the pricing for the same product on your new Opportunities may be different.
 You may also sell your Products directly and via Distributors.
-Pipeliner allows you to set up multiple different price lists to accommodate these modifications.
+Pipeliner allows you to set up multiple different price lists to accommodate these scenarios.

-As an Administrator, you can now define different types of Products and create a corresponding Custom Form for each Product.
+As an Administrator, you can define different Types of Products and create a corresponding Custom Form for each Product.
 These Custom Forms can also include Custom Fields (just like when setting up different Opportunity Forms for each Pipeline).
 The custom fields that you place on each Product Form will capture static information for each product.
 An example of this might be where you use the SKU to hold your own product code but also need to add a custom field to hold the manufacturer’s code.

 When you add Products to the Products & Prices section in the Administration Module, you can now fill in those Custom Fields with additional Product details.